- Products

 Have you ever reported an unusual transaction?

-“Have you ever reported an unusual transaction?”
-How will you respond to this question (Article 23(1) of the AML)?
+How will you respond to this question?
 The AML sets two main obligations: you must identify your clients and you must report any unusual transaction.

-Do you include an AML paragraph in the order confirmation?
+Do you include an AML paragraph in the engagement letter?

 Below you will find an overview of topics that have been discussed a lot during the past period.